 Where is the new cable going and how long will it take to install?

 An 8km cable route will connect the battery to an electric vehicle charging hub at Redbridge Park & Ride.
-The installation will commence in 2020 and is expected to take approximately six months.
+The installation will commence in early 2021 and is expected to take approximately six months.
 The network could be extended to other points around Oxford as EV charging needs grow.